Photo by Shutterstock

 Even once cruise lines figure out a way that cruise ships can safely sail, the cruise industry will still have one massive hurdle to scale—one that is far beyond its control.

 “The international restrictions, travel bans, and border challenges are far and away the biggest impediment right now.
 It’s not to say that it isn’t worthwhile.
 But that is absolutely what is causing us the greatest challenge in conducting more trips,” said Ben Lyons, CEO of EYOS Expeditions, a private yacht and charter line that still has clients sailing with it.
-They include Kathy Sullivan, the first American woman to walk in space, who earlier this month also become the first woman to reach the deepest point in the ocean, 35,810 feet below sea level, during a journey coordinated by EYOS.
+They include Kathy Sullivan, the first American woman to walk in space, who in June also become the first woman to reach the deepest point in the ocean, 35,810 feet below sea level, during a journey coordinated by EYOS.

 Whether the ship is big or small, the international restrictions are overwhelmingly complicated to navigate for a product that relies on the ability to easily sail a potpourri of international travelers from one country to another, from one port to the next.
 Not only do policies vary from one country to the next regarding which citizens can or cannot travel there, but they also vary from one port to the next regarding whether cruise ships are or will be allowed to dock anytime soon.
 In addition, the policies are subject to changes as the coronavirus pandemic continues on its rollercoaster path of case surges and retreats.